 - The date from which the rate shown applies.

 Setting Exchange Rates

-To amend an Exchange Rate, click on the row that you want to amend, which will open a screen similar to one shown below (click to enlarge).
+To amend an Exchange Rate, click on the row that you want to amend, which will open a screen similar to the one shown below:

 What happens when you change the Exchange Rate figure or date range?

-It's important to understand what happens when you make any amendments to either the Exchange Rate or the date range for which the rate applies.
+It is important to understand what happens when you make amendments to either the Exchange Rate or the date range for which the rate applies.

-A Transaction Document uses the Exchange Rate in place that corresponds with the document date.
+Transaction Documents use the Exchange Rate in place that corresponds with the document date.
 If the Exchange Rate for a time period is changed, any Draft documents with a document date in that period will also change.
 Similarly, if you change the date range for the Exchange Rate, any Draft documents with a document date that falls into the new time period will adopt the Exchange Rate for that new period.

 These recalculations are carried out in the background and could impact the performance of your database if you have a very large number of Transaction Documents affected by the change.
 For this reason, we advise making any changes out of your usual business hours to minimise impact.